filprager/fintech_project_two/templates_dont delete/shiva_finished_readme.md

 ## Goal
-A web app (or Chatbot - stretch goal) where a user can choose to analyse the historical stock/crypto price correlation to what a selected tech entrepreneur has said recently, and get an auto trading strategy based on it.
+A web app (or Chatbot)  where a user can choose to analyse the historical stock/crypto price correlation to what a selected tech entrepreneur has said recently, and get an auto trading strategy based on it.

-# Import libraries and dependencies
+## Import libraries and dependencies
-from panel.interact import interact_manual
+'from panel.interact import interact_manual'
-import panel as pn
+'import panel as pn'
-import hvplot.pandas
+'import hvplot.pandas'
-import numpy as np
+'import numpy as np'
-import pandas as pd
+'import pandas as pd'
-from pathlib import Path
+'from pathlib import Path'
-import hvplot.pandas
+'import hvplot.pandas'
-from sklearn.ensemble import RandomForestClassifier from sklearn.datasets import make_classification
+'from sklearn.ensemble import RandomForestClassifier' 'from sklearn.datasets import make_classification'

-# Import self-made functions
-from build_dashboard import build_dashboard
-from process_data import make_tweeting_price_curve, make_cumulative_curve, make_price_curve, function_random_forest

-#### WORKFLOW
+## WORKFLOW

 - Fetch data ( Tweets from Twitter API ,Stock/crypto prices and volumes from Yahoo Finance API (minimum hourly data),and Specific time period (start/end date) of the stock/crypto and twitter data or have preset period )  + Clean data
 - Process data (including machine learning) and layout for the code(main.py, dashboard)-